myIR, payments and more

 The car leaves the garage and drives down the road, passing street lights and trees.

-"Keep a record of all the kilometres you travel on business, and calculate your claim based on Inland Revenue or the Automobile Association's mileage rates."
+"Keep a record of all the kilometres you travel on business, and calculate your claim based on Inland Revenue's kilometre rates or the Automobile Association's mileage rates."

 "You may need to make private use adjustments for other expenses too, like telephone expenses and entertainment."